SAP/open-ux-tools/packages/preview-middleware/README.md

 ## [Migration](#migration)
-In case you have no custom modifications in the local fiori launchpad sandbox files (`webapp/test/flpSandbox.html` or `webapp/test/flpSandboxMockserver.html`) you're already good to go.
+If you have no custom modifications in the local Fiori Launchpad sandbox files (`webapp/test/flpSandbox.html` or `webapp/test/flpSandboxMockserver.html`), the conversion is finished.

-If you have custom modifications in the local fiori launchpad sandbox files, you need to migrate them into a custom .js or .ts file (depending on your setup) and integrate this file as custom `init` script into the configuration options of the middleware.
+If you have custom modifications in the local Fiori Launchpad sandbox files, you need to migrate them into a custom .js or .ts file (depending on your setup) and integrate this file as custom `init` script into the configuration options of the middleware.

 Sample:

-from custom modification in flpSandbox.html:
+from custom modification in `flpSandbox.html`:
 ```HTML
 <script type="text/javascript">
     sap.ui.getCore().attachInit(function () {